 If you enjoy a smokey flavor when you eat meat, you should try hickory or mesquite wood chips in your smoker.

-But, if you want a more subtle taste, a fruitwood chip like apple or even cherry would be a delicious option.
+But, if you want a more subtle taste, a fruitwood chip like apple or even cherry would be a delicious option for your smoked turkey leg.

 The process you use to smoke chicken and turkey is basically the same.
-But, you won’t want to cook your smaller chicken legs for the same amount of time you cook your turkey drumsticks.
+But, you won’t want to cook your smaller chicken legs for the same amount of time you smoke a turkey leg.

 Instead, you will need to preheat your smoker to 225°F rather than 250°F. Then, smoke your chicken drumsticks for about an hour.

 Be sure to allow the meat to rest for 5 minutes after removing it from the smoker.
-It helps the juices redistribute as it rests for juicier turkey.
+It helps the juices redistribute so they end up in your mouth and not on your plate!

 Smoked Turkey Legs + Video